Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

 -----

-For the expression "neither the Son" in Mark 13:32 there is a very common interpretation which says that Jesus was "ignorant as a man" on the actual timing of "that day and that hour".
+For the expression "neither the Son" in Mark 13:32 there is a very common interpretation which says that the Lord Jesus was "ignorant as a man" (whatever that means) on the actual timing of "that day and that hour" which He had been speaking about (and giving authoritative Divine commands to His disciples on).

 Now I cannot accept this view in the slightest.
-I believe that a much better interpretation is to take the text as meaning that the REVELATION of the timing of "that day and that hour" was not part of the COMMISSION given to Jesus by His Father.
+I believe that a much better interpretation is to take the text as meaning that the **revelation** of the timing of "that day and that hour" was not part of the **commission** given to the Lord Jesus by His Father when He was sent into this world.

 An excellent presentation of this Not-part-of-His-Commission view is given in David Brown's Commentary "Four Gospels"